Don't be fooled.

 Many believe narcissism runs in families.
 Someone who grows up to have narcissistic traits may well have been raised by a parent with similar issues.

-In their early years, narcissists typically lacked positive attachment to caregiving figures like their mother or father, leaving them feeling frightened and vulnerable.
-As a result, they will feel intensely alone, even as they mature into adults, wrapped in a dysfunctional world dominated by their own projections.
+In their early years, narcissists typically lacked a positive attachment to caregiving figures like their mother or father, leaving them feeling frightened and vulnerable.
+As a result, they will feel intensely alone, even as they mature into adults, wrapped in a dysfunctional world dominated by their projections.

 Did you grow up with a narcissistic parent?

-If you grew up with a narcissistic parent, you may feel at home pandering to a narcissist within a codependent relationship, one in which one partner tends to take all of the attention and the other gives it in order to remain in the narcissist's good graces.
+If you grew up with a narcissistic parent, you may feel at home pandering to a narcissist within a codependent relationship, one in which one partner tends to take all of the attention and the other gives it to remain in the narcissist's good graces.

 It may seem as though the narcissistic person is in love, but it only appears that way.
-Rather than falling In love with an individual who is their partner, the narcissist becomes temporarily caught up in one of their own fantasies, which no one will be able to fulfill to their complete satisfaction for long.
+Rather than falling In love with an individual who is their partner, the narcissist becomes temporarily caught up in one of their fantasies, which no one will be able to fulfill to their complete satisfaction for long.

 Are you doing most, or even all, of the giving?

 When you first begin a relationship with a narcissist, you're likely to believe you've found your perfect partner.
-Then just as quickly, they either leave you behind to search for a more satisfying experience elsewhere, or they launch a campaign of abusive behaviors like gaslighting — turning the tables to make you feel as though you are crazy when you confront them for mistreating you — in order to bring you in line with the vision they have of how you "should" be behaving with them.
+Then just as quickly, they either leave you behind to search for a more satisfying experience elsewhere, or they launch a campaign of abusive behaviors like gaslighting — turning the tables to make you feel as though you are crazy when you confront them for mistreating you — to bring you in line with the vision they have of how you "should" be behaving with them.

 Whether they leave you behind feeling confused and heartbroken, or keep you extremely close by to serve whatever needs they have, you'll be in the position of having thought you'd found love, only to feel worse off than before you met them.

-1. They're hypersensitive.
+1. They're hypersensitive

 Narcissists are highly sensitive to being overlooked and very sensitive to being slighted.
 They will react badly when they feel this is happening.

-2. They're attention-hungry.
+2. They're attention-hungry

 Narcissists suffer from disturbances to their self-image and they are particularly sensitive to any possibility that you are ignoring them or not taking them seriously.